dwiepert/naip-ecapa-tdnn/README.md

 This mode is triggered by setting `-m, --mode` to 'train'.

 The classification head can be altered to use a different amount of dropout and to include/exclude layernorm.
 See `ClassificationHead` class in [speech_utils.py](https://github.com/dwiepert/mayo-ecapa-tdnn/blob/main/src/utilities/speech_utils.py) for more information.

+Note we include two different spectrogram input options.
+1. `mfcc`: extracts the mel spectrogram based on MFCCs.
+Trigger by setting `fbank` to False.
+This version uses default values of: `n_mfcc = 80`, `n_fft = 400`, `n_mels = 128`.
+2. `fbank`: extracts the fbank from a waveform.
+Trigger by setting `fbank` to True.
+This version uses `n_fft` and `n_mels`.
+We recommend setting `n_fft` to 1024 for consistency with SSAST and timm model extraction.
+This version also has additional transform parameters for frequency masking, time masking, normalization, and adding noise.
+Please see more in the Audio Configurations section.

 ### 2. Evaluation only
 If you have a trained model and want to evaluate it on a new data set, you can do so by setting `-m, --mode` to 'eval'.
 You must then also specify a `--trained_mdl_path` to load in.